 Outside, there is the Temple of Agape which is dedicated to the words of Martin Luther King, as well as the Storge Sliding Doors installation, meant to represent the ups and downs of family relationships.

 So there you have it folks!
-I had a blast and Tom really enjoyed this festival because he found it to be one of the most accessible and relatable festivals they’ve put on at the Southbank.
+I had a blast and my partner really enjoyed this festival because he found it to be one of the most accessible and relatable festivals they’ve put on at the Southbank.